-The Justices are taking on a heavy load of cases including affirmative action, gay marriage and voting rights.
+The Justices are expected to issue decisions on a heavy load of cases including affirmative action, gay marriage and voting rights.

-The US Supreme Court starts its new session on Monday and it is shaping up to be as controversial as the last term that saw the court uphold President Obama's health care overhaul.
+The US Supreme Court is winding down its session this month, and the expected decisions are shaping up to be as controversial as the last term that saw the court uphold President Obama's health care overhaul.

-In a term that stretches through June, the nine justices will be tackling issues that will have a huge impact on how we judge fairness and equality in the American system.
+The term is expected to end between now and the end of the month, as the nine justices tackle issues that will have a huge impact on how we judge fairness and equality in the American system.

 Mixed in to cases involving drug-sniffing dogs, death row inmates and overseas human rights abuses there are three big issues to watch.